pivotal-cf/docs-pcf-healthwatch/README.md

 ## Healthwatch for VMware Tanzu Documentation

-This is the source repository for the HealthWatch for VMware Tanzu documentation.
+This is the source repository for the Healthwatch for VMware Tanzu documentation.

 In this README:

 - [Branches in this Repo](#branches-in-this-repo)
 - [Publishing 2.1 and later](#publishing-21-and-later)